 Vienna Bottomley earned a B.A. in English with Creative Writing and Theology from the University of Notre Dame where she served as a poetry editor for the literary magazine, Re: Visions, and as an undergraduate publishing intern for the journal, Religion and Literature.
 Vienna just completed coursework for a Master’s in English degree from Notre Dame and is second-year law student law student at Notre Dame law school where she serves as a staff editor for the Notre Dame Law Review.
 Her poetry primarily reflects her interests in history, wildlife preservation, religious liberty, and social justice.
 Her poem “Art with a Heart” appears on Massachusetts Ave., as part of the Indianapolis Cultural Trail.

-I’m also a sound effects artist.
-I have taught, directed, and performed sound effects for the National Audio Theatre Festivals in Missouri since 2001, and I’ve performed and written for WFHB’s Firehouse Follies live variety show in Bloomington since 2008.
+As a sound effects/foley artist, I have taught, directed, and performed sound effects for the National Audio Theatre Festivals in Missouri since 2001, and I’ve performed and written for WFHB’s Firehouse Follies live variety show in Bloomington since 2008.
 In 1994, I made Hayward Sanitarium, a horror thriller audio series I directed and produced for NPR Playhouse.
 Since then I’ve taught at Indiana University, Michigan University, and Kansas City Art Institute, and have performed with the Knoxville Opera, Otherworld Media, Mind’s Ear Audio Productions, and many others, from studio work to costumed live theatre.

 I also collaborate and play live sound effects with various musicians in the Urban Deer Record Co. collective in Bloomington.